4commerce-technologies-AG/midi-smtp-server/mkdocs/context_values.md

 1. [:dest_host]
 1. [:dest_port]

-The entry [0] gets always the lates PROXY data what is the origin client source_ip.
+The entry [0] stores always the lates PROXY data what is the origin client source_ip.

 <br>